‘Swing Time’, Part One, Chapter 2

 SNOWY

 At least I get to wear a nice silky dress.
-The boy obviously has tastes in women.
-He certainly married the right glamorous type.
+The boy obviously has taste in women.
+He certainly married the glamorous type.

 BUSTER